 Where: Tower Bridge, closest tube stations Tower Hill and London Bridge

-When: 11 June; Events take place between 11am – 4pm and are non-ticketed, and operate on a first-come, first-served basis.
+When: Various dates, check the website for details; Events take place between 10am – 4pm and are non-ticketed, and operate on a first-come, first-served basis.

 Where: The British Museum, closest tube Tottenham Court Road and Holborn